dseichter/VATValidation/README.md

 ![batch validation](images/batch.png "VAT Validation Batch Processing")

-The imported files needs to include the following fields/columns:
+The imported files needs to include the following fields/columns.
+In case of CSV and XLSX, please add the field names into the first row.
+Do not add more columns.

 * key1
 * key2